dg21-stack/BACH-GCN/README.md

 Final Project for CSCI3397 Biomedical Image Analysis

 For this project I proposed a novel solution the 2019 BACH Challenge via the usage of pretrained hact-net -- a neural network model which combines both cell and tissue based features into the same graph embeddings -- cell and tissue graph NN.
-Random Image  After generating graph embeddings the embeddings were then trained via Light GBM, SVM and Logistic Regression.
+Random image generation was done to compensate for the small dataset size.
+After generating graph embeddings the embeddings were then trained via Light GBM, SVM and Logistic Regression.

 # Requirements: